 • You must book a tour in advance for any of the activities in Silfra (diving/snorkelling)

-• Rent the proper car for your trip, and book in advance.
+• Rent a car early to ensure you have the right vehicle for your route.
 Find tons of Iceland car rental tips here

 • Be prepared for your trip by planning out your itinerary.
 The tectonic plates can be visited when driving the Golden Circle in Iceland, or Iceland’s Ring Road